RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

 >
 > — Ruan Mei Character Story: Part III

 Ruan Mei's relationship with the Genius Society is questionable at best.
 Of course, as the Genius Society is full of socially inept introverts, Ruan Mei also being one, she does not bother to interact with or befriend other members.
 Due to joining the Simulated Universe project, she was forced to socialize with Herta, Screwllum, and Stephen Lloyd, all of whom she seems indifferent about.
 She does slightly enjoy their meetings at times, but that is about its extent.
+However, it can be said that as Ruan Mei continues to work with the Simulated Universe Project members, her relationship with the members has grown from indifference to something slightly more positive.
 The only other Genius Society member Ruan Mei has been known to interact with is Yu Qingtu, whom Ruan Mei is good friends with.

 >*"I might not refer to them as friends — once the Simulated Universe project is over, chances are we'll part ways... but I'm grateful to Herta for always granting me some leeway on the space station."*
 >